-Back in March at Tropical Think Tank in the Philippines, I met the all-round good bloke and productivity-meister Mike Vardy.
+Back at Tropical Think Tank in the Philippines, I met the all-round good bloke and productivity-meister Mike Vardy.

 During some pool masterminds (over many-a-cocktail) and his time on stage, Mike dropped loads of productivity bombs.
 These have been the catalyst for some massive shifts in my business.

 One of those was daily theming.
 I can directly attribute 100’s of new leads and some new web app projects to things that this strategy encouraged me to do.

 In short, it’s bloody awesome and you should do it too.

 The concept is simple: